Factors to Consider

 Campus Culture:

-• Activities and Organizations: Availability of clubs, sports, volunteer opportunities, and other activities can significantly impact a student’s college experience.
-Involvement in extracurricular activities can also enhance a resume and build valuable skills.
+- Activities and Organizations: Availability of clubs, sports, volunteer opportunities, and other activities can significantly impact a student’s college experience.
+Involvement in extracurricular activities can also help students build skills, responsibilities, interests, and experiences they may later describe in applications or resumes.

 Types of Colleges